The Asymmetry of Breakups

 I did a short thread on it years ago.
 But the poem goes into greater detail and is worth a read.

-Anthony Bourdain had one of the best lives you can have in this world.
-At least from outside.
-He had millions in the bank, creative control over his own CNN show, street credibility, good looking, wrote books, did tours and just seemed like a good guy compared to the other monsters on the television set.
-I enjoyed watching his show and I hate television.
+Take Anthony Bourdain.
+The guy seemed to have one of the best lives imaginable.
+From the outside, at least.
+Millions in the bank, total creative control over his CNN show, real street cred, good-looking, wrote bestselling books, toured the world, and came off as a genuinely decent guy—especially compared to the usual monsters on TV.
+I loved watching his show, and I hate television.

 Chances of Breakup